Using the ThinLinc Desktop Customizer¶

 Defining application groups¶

-Enter the Applications groups part of the desktop customizer.
+Enter the Application groups section of the desktop customizer.
 This will present you with a list of existing application groups and their settings.

 Press the button Add new group (located at the top in the table of existing application groups) to create a new application group.
 This will open a rather large pop-up, where you can define the following properties: